 Other Student Skills Competitions

-Loyola has also competed successfully over the years in other professional skills competitions including the ABA Client Counseling Competition.
+Loyola has also competed successfully over the years in other professional skills competitions including the ABA Client Counseling Competition, where Loyola was a regional finalist in 2013 and 2014.